Kjm489/Kjm489.github.io/README.md

 Hello!
 I'm Dr. Kevin Moore, a passionate Consultant & Educator with a love for Education, Linguistics, Oncology, and OSINT I enjoy working on various projects and exploring new technologies to expand my skills and knowledge.

-Hello and thank you for taking the time to explore my work.
+Thank you for taking the time to explore my work.
 My portfolio is a curated showcase of my professional journey, highlighting the skills and experiences that define my career.

 **Why This Portfolio Matters:**